-Today we're talking about aubergines: history, Types, property and of course 30 recipes absolutely unmissable with this vegetable that has now conquered Italy with its goodness and versatility.
+Today we talk about the Eggplant: history, Types, property and of course over 30 absolutely unmissable recipes with this vegetable that has now conquered Italy with its goodness and versatility.
 The aubergine is one of the most characteristic vegetables in Sicilian cuisine: from caponata to pasta to Norma, aubergines are celebrated in dozens of recipes and Sicily is, even today, Italy's largest eggplant producer.
 And the Sicilian recipes with eggplant are many and delicious.

 In addition to talking about the types of aubergines, how to choose them and preserve them to the best and their nutritional properties, I want to offer you the most classic and unforgettable recipes with eggplant.
 Almost all of them, I have to admit, they're Sicilian.
 On the other hand, Sicily is the region that produces the most in Italy.
 In addition to some recipe designed by me but always inspired by the tastes and colors of my land.
 Of course you will find many first dishes, as rich and tasty as the Sicilian tradition wants, appetizers, contours and even some unique dishes.